Taco Bell: United Kingdom

 The United Kingdom was the first European country with a Taco Bell.
 In 1986, a location was opened in London on Coventry Street (between Leicester Square and Piccadilly Circus) followed by a second location in Earl's Court near the Earl's Court tube station.
 One other store opened in Uxbridge but all closed in the mid-1990s.
 In 1994, the university food provider Compass announced plans for outlets on its university and college sites.
 However, only one store was opened at Birmingham University, which is now closed.

 After the Birmingham University branch closed, there were only two Taco Bell branches in the UK, at the Strategic Air Command and United States Air Force bases at RAF Mildenhall and RAF Lakenheath.
 Access is restricted to relevant service personnel.

 In the late 2000s, Yum!
-Brands announced that it was reopening Taco Bell locations in the United Kingdom as part of a large planned expansion into Europe.
+Brands announced that it was reopening Taco Bell locations in the United Kingdom as part of a large, planned expansion into Europe.
 Yum! took advantage of the recent great recession which led to increasing sales at other fast food outlets; it also said that there was now a greater awareness of Mexican food in the UK and that it can be successful with improved menu offerings and marketing.
 The first new store opened at the Lakeside Shopping Centre in Essex on June 28, 2010.
 Another store opened in Basildon, Essex, on November 29, 2010, and a third in the Manchester Arndale Food Court on November 7, 2011.

 On March 1, 2013, it was announced that trace amounts of horse meat from a European supplier had been found in various food products, including Taco Bell's beef in the UK.
 By August 2017, there were 17 Taco Bell branches in the United Kingdom, all of which were in England and outside of London.
 The first Scottish branch was opened in Glasgow in December 2017.
 As of June 2019 there are 39 branches in Scotland and England, including three in London.
 Beginning in October 2019, Taco Bell locations in the UK began serving Doritos Locos Tacos.

-On 2 March 2020, the first Welsh Taco Bell branch was opened in Cardiff.
+On March 2, 2020, the first Welsh Taco Bell branch was opened in Cardiff.

 More recently, in November 2021, Taco Bell opened its 77th UK store, and a return to the British Midlands with a store in The Royal Town of Sutton Coldfield, Birmingham.

 In August 2022 a Taco Bell was opened in Torquay, Devon, the second in the county after Plymouth.
+As of 2024 there are now more than 130 locations in the UK.